top of page

 Dawson

-Management continues to hold the view that the Dawson section has the potential for an economic, near-term, low capex, low opex, high grade underground gold mine.
-Subject to receiving a mining permit and funding, the Company intends to construct a ramp to access the Dawson gold deposit and conduct underground infill drilling to raise the confidence level of the inferred gold resource and deep drilling with the objective of growing resources.
-In order to undertake this program, the Company is required to first obtain the mining permit amongst other regulatory approvals.
-The deficiencies to the original application for the mining permit remain outstanding at this juncture.
-The principal deficiency is the requirement to drill an additional 6 water monitoring wells and data collection from these over a 15-month period.
-Funding for this work is presently not in hand, and although efforts continue to address this issue, there is no assurance the Company will be successful in raising the necessary funds to undertake the water well drilling program and the 15 months of water well data collection.
-The planned underground program can not commence without the mining permit and certain industrial approvals, and would also be subject to securing the necessary funding.
+Management continues to hold the view that the Dawson section of the Dawson Gold Property has the potential to support an economic, near-term, low capex, low opex underground gold mine.
+Subject to receiving a mining permit and securing funding, the Company intends to construct a ramp to access the Dawson gold deposit and conduct underground infill drilling to increase confidence in the inferred gold resource as well as deep drilling with the objective of expanding resources.
+In order to undertake this program, the Company must first obtain the mining permit among other regulatory approvals.
+The Company has completed a water well drilling program in support of resubmitting a mining permit application (the “Application”) to the Colorado Division of Reclamation, Mining and Safety.
+The Company has also submitted a tender to conduct a 15-month water monitoring and analytical program, which is expected to commence in late Q4 2025.
+The Application will be resubmitted upon receipt of the analytical results from the water samples collected in the fifth and final quarter of monitoring.
+The planned underground program cannot commence without the mining permit and certain industrial approvals, and would also be subject to obtaining the necessary funding.

 Dawson - Background